 This menu allows you to set and display both the local time and the time in the foreign time zone of your choice.
-Note that if you choose zone or your choice.
 Note that if you choose to display the local and foreign time on your home screen, the image you selected as your wallpaper will no longer be displayed there, but will be replaced with the standard International clock wallpaper.